Why Your Environment Shapes Your Goals

 Inside a journal.

-Inside an idea.
+Inside a simple idea.

 Because GridHaus has never really been about filling empty walls.